-- (1) Johanne Choinière was appointed COO, effective May 12, 2014.
-On April 11, 2014, the Corporation entered into an employment agreement, effective May 12, 2014, and two option agreements with Ms. Choinière, which provide for a base salary of \$475,000, an annual bonus with a target of 75% of the base salary set against the achievement of certain corporate performance metrics, an option to purchase 107,000 Common Shares at an exercise price of \$88.78 or, taking into account the Share Split, 214,000 Common Shares at an exercise price of \$44.39, granted in connection with her appointment and employment with the Corporation as COO (the "Choinière Options"), an option to purchase 20,000 Common Shares at an exercise price of \$88.78 or, taking into account the Share Split, 40,000 Common Shares at an exercise price of \$44.39, granted under the Annual Grant Plan as well as a one-time signing and retention bonus payment of \$50,000, of which \$25,000 was paid on the effective date of May 12, 2014 and \$25,000 is payable on or about the first year anniversary of the effective date of May 12, 2014. - (2) Represents the base salary effectively received by Johanne Choinière between May 12, 2014, the date of her entrance into office as COO of the Corporation, and February 1, 2015.
-The annualized salary earned by Johanne Choinière during the fiscal year ended February 1, 2015 corresponds to \$475,000. - (3) Options to purchase Common Shares were granted to Michael Ross, Larry Rossy and Neil Rossy on April 8, 2014 under the Annual Grant Plan.
-The value indicated in the table above reflects the estimated fair value of the options on the date of grant, being \$10.00 per option.
+(1) Johanne Choinière was appointed COO, effective May 12, 2014.
+On April 11, 2014, the Corporation entered into an employment agreement, effective May 12, 2014, and two option agreements with Ms. Choinière, which provided for a base salary of \$475,000, an annual bonus with a target of 75% of the base salary set against the achievement of certain corporate performance metrics, an option to purchase 214,000 common shares at an exercise price of \$44.39 granted in connection with her appointment and employment with the Corporation as COO (the "Choinière Options"), an option to purchase 40,000 common shares at an exercise price of \$44.39 granted under the Annual Grant Plan as well as a one-time signing and retention bonus payment of \$50,000.

+(2) Represents the base salary effectively received by Johanne Choinière between May 12, 2014, the effective date of her appointment as COO, and February 1, 2015.
+The annualized salary earned by Johanne Choinière during the fiscal year ended February 1, 2015 corresponds to \$475,000.

+(3) The value indicated in the table above reflects the estimated fair value of the options on their respective date of grant.
 It does not represent cash received by the optionees, and the actual value realized upon the future vesting and exercise of such options may be greater or less than the grant date fair value indicated in the table above.
-The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions: (a) risk-free interest rate of 1.94%; (b) expected life of 6.4 years; (c) expected volatility of 20.12%; and (d) a dividend yield of 0.65%.
+The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions:

+April 11, 2014 March 24, 2015 Grant April 8, 2014 April 11, 2013 Assumptions Grant "Choinière Options" Grant Grant Risk-free interest rate 0.88% 1.85% 1.94% 1.41% Expected life 6.3 years 6.4 years 6.4 years 6.49 years Expected volatility 19.3% 20.12% 20.12% 20.07% Dividend yield 0.48% 0.72% 0.65% 0.68% Grant Date Fair Value (per option) \$13.93 \$9.76 \$10.00 \$7.65

 The Black-Scholes model is used to estimate option fair values because it is the most commonly used share-based award pricing model and is considered to produce a reasonable estimate of fair value.
-There is no difference between the fair value of the award on the date of grant and the fair value determined in accordance with IFRS 2, Share-based Payment calculated by use of the Black-Scholes option pricing model. - (4) Options to purchase Common Shares were granted to Michael Ross, Larry Rossy and Neil Rossy on April 11, 2013 under the Annual Grant Plan.
-The value indicated in the table above reflects the estimated fair value of the options on the date of grant, being \$7.65 per option, taking into account the Share Split.
-It does not represent cash received by the optionees, and the actual value realized upon the future vesting and exercise of such options may be greater or less than the grant date fair value indicated in the table above.
-The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions: (a) risk-free interest rate of 1.41%; (b) expected life of 6.49 years; (c) expected volatility of 20.07%; and (d) a dividend yield of 0.68%.
-The Black-Scholes model is used to estimate option fair values because it is the most commonly used share-based award pricing model and is considered to produce a reasonable estimate of fair value.
-There is no difference between the fair value of the award on the date of grant and the fair value determined in accordance with IFRS 2, Share-based Payment calculated by use of the Black-Scholes option pricing model. - (5) The option grants representing the long-term equity incentive portion of the overall compensation for executive officers for the fiscal year ended February 3, 2013 were approved on January 18, 2012, prior to the beginning of the relevant fiscal year.
-As such, the value of those grants was included in the total compensation earned by executive officers for the fiscal year ended January 29, 2012 as opposed to the fiscal year ended February 3, 2013.
-The option grants representing the long-term equity incentive portion of the overall compensation for executive officers for the fiscal year ended February 2, 2014 were approved on April 11, 2013 (see note (4) above).
-Consequently, the value of such grants was included in the total compensation earned by executive officers for the fiscal year ended February 2, 2014.
-This timing difference in the annual grant of options explains in large part the apparent increase in the long-term incentive compensation awarded to NEOs between the fiscal years ended February 3, 2013 and February 2, 2014. - (6) The Choinière Options, i.e. options to purchase 107,000 Common Shares at an exercise price of \$88.78 or, taking into account the Share Split, 214,000 Common Shares at an exercise price of \$44.39, were granted to Johanne Choinière on May 12, 2014 as per the terms of her employment agreement.
-In addition, on the same day, Johanne Choinière was granted an option to purchase 20,000 Common Shares at an exercise price of \$88.78 or, taking into account the Share Split, 40,000 Common Shares at an exercise price of \$44.39, under the Annual Grant Plan.
-The value indicated in the table above for each grant reflects the estimated fair value of the options on the date of grant, being \$9.76 per option.
-It does not represent cash received by the optionee, and the actual value realized upon the future vesting and exercise of such options may be greater or less than the grant date fair value indicated in the table above.
-The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions: (a) risk-free interest rate of 1.85%; (b) expected life of 6.4 years; (c) expected volatility of 20.12%; and (d) a dividend yield of 0.72%.
-The Black-Scholes model is used to estimate option fair values because it is the most commonly used share-based award pricing model and is considered to produce a reasonable estimate of fair value.
-There is no difference between the fair value of the award on the date of grant and the fair value determined in accordance with IFRS 2, Share-based Payment calculated by use of the Black-Scholes option pricing model. - (7) This column lists the annual incentive cash bonus awarded to each NEO for the services rendered in the reporting fiscal year, which annual incentive cash bonus was paid in the fiscal year following the reporting fiscal year. - (8) Represents the annual incentive cash bonus in the amount of \$513,000 awarded to Johanne Choinière for the services rendered during the fiscal year ended February 1, 2015 (which was paid for the full year, without proration, as per the terms of her employment agreement) as well as the \$50,000 one-time signing and retention bonus, as per the terms of her employment agreement. - (9) Contribution rights under the Pension Plan (defined hereinafter) expire at age 72. - (10) For the fiscal years ended February 1, 2015, February 2, 2014 and February 3, 2013, none of the NEOs were entitled to perquisites or other personal benefits which, in the aggregate, represented over \$50,000 or over 10% of their total salary.

-Management Option Plan
+There is no difference between the fair value of the award on the date of grant and the fair value determined in accordance with IFRS 2, Share-based Payment calculated by use of the Black-Scholes option pricing model.

+(4) This column lists the annual incentive cash bonus awarded to each NEO for the services rendered in the reporting fiscal year, which annual incentive cash bonus was paid in the fiscal year following the reporting fiscal year.

+(5) Represents the annual incentive cash bonus in the amount of \$513,000 awarded to Johanne Choinière for the services rendered during the fiscal year ended February 1, 2015 (which was paid for the full year, without proration, as per the terms of her employment agreement) as well as the \$50,000 one-time signing and retention bonus, as per the terms of her employment agreement.

+(6) Contribution rights under the Pension Plan (defined hereinafter) expire at age 72.

+(7) For the fiscal years ended January 31, 2016, February 1, 2015 and February 2, 2014, none of the NEOs were entitled to perquisites or other personal benefits which, in the aggregate, represented over \$50,000 or over 10% of their total salary.

+MANAGEMENT OPTION PLAN